sjfricke/awesome-webgl/Libraries.md

 # WebGL Libraries

-Libraries/Frameworks all have one goal: **Use abstraction to allow you to spend more time developing your application**
+Libraries/Frameworks all have one goal: **Use abstraction to allow you to spend more time developing the features of your application**

 With this, we are not here to judge or say which library is "better" as that is not a feasible question to answer.
 So what we **can** offer is a chart to show you what each library has to offer in terms of things it will help abstracts for you